waywardgeek/cardstream/README.md

 However, it is _close_ to being secure.
 It would be surprising to see an attacker recover a random key for under $1M.

-### Distinguishing vs random stream

-This scheme is already "broken", in that it is trivial to distinguish the output from truely random numbers.
-Because of this, the scheme should never be used by computers to encrypt messages, since more secure schemes exist.

-To test if a key stream is not random, count the number of black acess.
-There are about 4.2$ more black aces in the generated key stream vs random.

 ### Dieharder results